 Family support programs thrive in a community where resources, leadership, and caring come together in response to real problems and real opportunities.
-Recognizing the importance of the total family in educational success, we offer Family Resource and Youth Services Centers to help families and children meet national and state academic standards.
-(The resource centers were included in the Kentucky Education Reform Act of 1990.)
-Their mission is to enhance students' abilities to succeed in school by assisting youngsters and their families with access to community programs.
+FCPS recognizes the importance of the total family in educational success, so we offer Family Resource and Youth Services Centers to help our children meet our academic standards.
+FRYSCs provide support in the areas of basic needs, school attendance, social skills, crisis response, and community partnerships.

 Available at elementaries:

 - Assistance with after-school care for ages 4 to 12;

 - Health and education services for assistance with full-time child care for 2- and 3-year-olds, new and expectant mothers;

 - Education to enhance parenting skills and education for preschool parents and their children;

 - Health service and referrals to health agencies.

 - Health service and referrals to community health and social agencies;

 - Employment counseling, training, and placement for young people;